rmoehn/cartpole/interruptibility/intro.md

 Now *safe interruptibility*.
 We want to be able to interrupt an agent at any time without the agent trying to prevent us from interrupting it or trying to make us interrupt it.
-Agents that never got interrupted before, fulfil this property, because they don't know that interruptions even exist.
-What if the agent reads in a book what interruptions are like and how they might happen to it?
-I'm not sure about this, but I think the agents we're talking about are too limited to pull such kinds of tricks.
+Agents that never got interrupted before fulfil this property, because they don't know that interruptions even exist.
+(What if the agent reads in a book what interruptions are like and how they might happen to it?
+I'm not sure about this, but I think that's not

 However we approach it, we want an agent that behaves the same whether it is interrupted or not.
 This is *safe interruptibility*: the agent gets interrupted